 The camera takes a long glance in third class.
 A couple sleeping, a fortune teller doing her thing, a guitar player, a group of people singing, Monks reading.
 And the voices of unseen traveling sales (wo)men offering just about anything.
 Water, coffee, sandwiches, various objects.
 Everything at 5 Baht.
 We constantly hear them shouting about the various products they offer without really seeing them.
 No need to get off, everything’s here.

-Chidgasornpongse, standing as a voyeur, with no voice over, no explanation whatsoever about what’s going on, observes a micro society within the society.
+Chidgasornpongse, standing as a voyeur, with no voiceover, no explanation whatsoever about what’s going on, observes a micro society within the society.
 A beautiful chaos of mosaic proportions.
 We think of Fellini’s Roma.
-Eventually, slowly climbing to upper classes, the change of pace and level is announce by the traveling sales (wo)men as prices go up: 10 Baht
+Eventually, slowly climbing to upper classes, the change of pace and level is announced by the traveling sales (wo)men as prices go up: 10 Baht

 On the Railway Sleepers train, the journey evolves without notice into a social meditation.
 A symbolic, cinematic voyage within Thai society.